ebuddj/2020-hurricanes/README.md

 The Atlantic hurricane season is the period in a year when hurricanes usually form in the Atlantic Ocean.
 In the Northern Atlantic Ocean, a distinct hurricane season occurs from June 1 to November 30, sharply peaking from late August through September.

 The 2020 Atlantic hurricane season is the first hurricane season on record in which nine tropical storms formed before August 1.
+2020 is also record-breaking 6th straight season with two pre-season storms (Arthur and Bertha).
+2020 marks also the first season on record to have 9 tropical storms form before August.

-The animation shows complete data for the Atlantic hurricane seasons between 1990 and 2019.
+The animation shows complete data for the Atlantic hurricane seasons between 1990 and 2020 (until 27th August).

 The most active season was 2005, during which 28 tropical cyclones formed, of which a record 15 became hurricanes.
 The least active season all time was 1914, with only one known tropical cyclone developing during that year.